DaPhysikist/CSE151A_Taxi_Group/README.md

 # Statement of Contribution

-Aniket: Contributed to both data exploration and preprocessing.
+`Aniket`: Contributed to both data exploration and preprocessing.
 Wrote model 1 with Kyle and Rahul, and wrote model 2 with entire team.
 Wrote results and conclusion section of writeup, and reviewed entire final writeup.

-Kyle:
+`Kyle`: Contributed on inital data exploration, data processing, wrote Model 1 and Model 2, figured out how to optimize the models + hyperparameter tuning, reminded teammates of deadlines.
+Primary contributor to Model 2, analysis of the models, writeups, and discussion about future methods to increase model performance.

-Mahmoud:
+`Mahmoud`:

-Pranav: Setup code to import data from Kaggle into Google Collab as a pandas dataframe for data preprocessing.
+`Pranav`: Setup code to import data from Kaggle into Google Collab as a pandas dataframe for data preprocessing.
 Found out what fitting graph meant on the intructions, and discussed with group on how to evaluate model based on fitting graph.
 Also made a discord post on it to get clarification from the professor (this may have also helped other groups out).
 Contributed the idea of using XGBoost for future improvements of our model.
 Wrote extensive portions of the model evaluation and fitting graph sections on the writeup for milestone 4, including the comparisons of the R2 score and MSE for the models.

-Rahul: Worked on creating the plots for plotting the model results.
+`Rahul`: Worked on creating the plots for plotting the model results.
 Contributed to the data preprocessing; Attempted model tuning for Milestone 4.

-Sammyo: Contributed to the data preprocessing and exploration.
+`Sammyo`: Contributed to the data preprocessing and exploration.
 Revised writeup for Milestone 4 submission, and wrote Data Exploration and Preprocessing sections for final writeup.

 # Past Submissions: